1. Home

 Driving school insurance prices are usually higher than standard car insurance prices.

-• The type of car, in terms of engine size and transmission, will influence the insurance costs of any car insurance.
+• The type of car, in terms of engine size and transmission, influences the insurance costs of your car insurance.

-The type of instructor you are will determine your risk factor.
-PDI's serve a six-month probationary period and are a higher risk than ADI's, meaning higher insurance costs.
+• The type of instructor you are determines your risk factor.
+PDIs serve a 6-month probationary period and are a higher risk than ADIs, meaning higher insurance costs.
 Once you've passed, your insurance costs should lower as you gain experience.

-The type of cover you require.
-The more comprehensive the insurance and the more services you offer as an instructor, the more expensive it may be.
+• The type of cover you require.
+The higher your level of cover and the more services you offer as an instructor, the more expensive it may be.

-Before you start comparing insurance providers, you need to be clear about the level of cover you need.
+Before you start comparing insurance providers, be clear about the level of cover you need.
 You might want to consider:

 • Personal accident cover, which covers you and your passengers in the event of an accident.